-Instacart’s IPO puts spotlight on Its evolution into ad seller
+Instacart’s IPO Puts Spotlight on Its Evolution Into Ad Seller

-(Bloomberg) — When Instacart (CART) starts trading on the Nasdaq on Tuesday, investors won’t be betting on a grocery-delivery company.
+(Bloomberg) -- When Instacart starts trading on the Nasdaq on Tuesday, investors won’t be betting on a grocery-delivery company.
 They’ll be betting on a data and advertising business.

 Most Read from Bloomberg